Content | June 16, 2021

 Sharing press releases with journalists is only a small part of the role, lots of planning, prep, and often data collection comes first.
-Public relations professionals will also consider the method of PR best suited to the content; i.e. Traditional or Digital, if you’re unsure of the difference, we have a nifty blog here to teach you.
+Public relations professionals will also consider the method of PR best suited to the content; i.e. Traditional or Digital.
 And then there’s the comms side of things.
 Once a press release has been shared with a number of journalists, the story is closely monitored and often chased, meaning the role of a PR professional doesn’t stop at the ‘send’ button either.

 Let’s Get You in the Limelight